cu-swe4s-fall-2023/assignment-2-python-refresher-JuanHanelGL/README.md

 Updated README.md with best practices in mind

 Changed my_utils.py and print_fires.py to have all exceptions take place within the main code.

+- Homework 4:

+Added calculate_mean, calculate_median and calculate_std_dev to the my_utils.py

+To use the functions, add the command line argument --operation 2,3, or 4.
+2 for mean, 3 for median and 4 for standard deviation, any other number or no argument shows the sum of the array.